Finxpd

 Dark pools were established after a 1979 regulation adjustment by the Securities and Exchange Commission (SEC).
 Traders wanted cheaper execution costs and did not want their competition to know what, when, how much, and how many instruments they were trading.
 As a result, they were established so that pricing would not be made public.
 Significantly, the first of them was established in 1986, when Instinet launched its trading platform After Hours Cross.
 It lets investors make anonymous orders executed after the markets have closed.
 In 1987, ITG’s POSIT was introduced as the second platform.
 According to a 2015 research report by Credit Suisse, the growth of them can be attributable to regulatory alterations, better trading systems, and a drop in market volatility.

 Moreover, Regulation ATS established a framework to facilitate the integration of dark pools into the existing market system and to relieve regulatory concerns over their use.
 In 2005, the SEC issued Regulation NMS and enabled automated New York Stock Exchange (NYSE) trading.
 In addition to these critical regulatory improvements, financial communications technology has accelerated the development of innovative hybrid approaches like flash and algorithmic trading, which use speed, huge order volumes, and liquidity to control trading costs.
-All of them were available in dark pools, but issues quickly arose.
+All of them were available, but issues quickly arose.
 The flash collapse of 2010, which lasted around 36 minutes and wiped away over $1 trillion in market value, demonstrated the need for tighter regulation to manage high-frequency trading.

 Working Principles of Dark Pools